US, SKorea open to expanded military drills to deter North

-SEOUL, South Korea (AP) — U.S. President Joe Biden and South Korea President Yoon Suk Yeol said after meeting Saturday that they will consider expanded military exercises to deter the nuclear threat from North Korea at a time when there's little hope of real diplomacy on the matter.
+SEOUL, South Korea (AP) — U.S. President Joe Biden and South Korean President Yoon Suk Yeol said after meeting Saturday that they will consider expanded joint military exercises to deter the nuclear threat from North Korea at a time when there's little hope of real diplomacy on the matter.

+The announcement reflects a shift in direction by both leaders from their predecessors: Former U.S. President Donald Trump had considered scrapping the exercises and expressed affection for North Korean leader Kim Jong Un.
+And the last South Korean president, Moon Jae-in, remained committed to dialogue with Kim to the end of his term despite being repeatedly rebuffed by the North.

+Biden said cooperation between the U.S. and South Korea shows “our readiness to take on all threats together.”

+North Korea, which has defended its nuclear weapons and missile development as a necessary deterrence against what it describes as U.S. threats, could well respond angrily to Saturday’s announcement.
+It has long described joint military exercises as rehearsals for an invasion, although the allies have portrayed the drills as defensive.

-Yoon affirmed in remarks at a news conference that their shared goal is the complete denuclearization of North Korea.
-The U.S. and South Korea issued a joint statement that said they were committed to a “rules-based international order” following Russia's invasion of Ukraine.
+Biden and Yoon affirmed in remarks at a news conference that their shared goal is the complete denuclearization of North Korea.
+The U.S. and South Korea said in a joint statement that they were committed to a “rules-based international order” following Russia's invasion of Ukraine.
 The statement likely sets the stage for how the U.S. and its allies will address any challenges with North Korea.

-The statement may draw an angry response from North Korea, which had defended its nuclear weapons and missile development on what it perceives as U.S. threats and long described the U.S-South Korea military exercises as invasion rehearsals, although the allies have described the drills as defensive.

 Yet Biden also reiterated his offer of vaccines to North Korea as the coronavirus spreads at a dangerously fast speed through that country.
-He also said he's prepared to meet with Kim Jong Un provided the North Korean leader is “sincere" and "serious.”
+Asked if he would be willing to meet with Kim Jong Un, Biden said that would depend on whether the North Korean leader was “sincere" and "serious.”

 “Yes, we’ve offered vaccines, not only to North Korea but China as well," Biden said.
 "We’re prepared to do that immediately.
 We’ve gotten no response.”